ftessier/needs-report/needs-report/metrology-needs/industrial-material/D.06.1-pollution-prevention.md

 Low-energy electron beams are also very efficient in converting incoming line power electricity into useful ionizing radiation, between 65% to 80% of incoming power results in useful EB output.
-The Industry Working Group at the US Department of Energy conference on “Accelerators for America’s Future” held in Washington, DC, in October 2009, estimated that if just one industry, coil coating, were to adopt EB processing, there would be sufficient energy savings to reduce power demand equivalent to that of a mid-sized power generating
+The Industry Working Group at the US Department of Energy conference on “Accelerators for America's Future” held in Washington, DC, in October 2009, estimated that if just one industry, coil coating, were to adopt EB processing, there would be sufficient energy savings to reduce power demand equivalent to that of a mid-sized power generating